nicnosis/iu-courses/j363/web-syllabus.md

 I will do my best to correct code over the e-mail, but students should not expect me to correct __more than three lines of code in an e-mail__.

-Students should know that an e-mail responsive may take __up to 72 hours__ depending on the time of the semester.
+Students should know that an e-mail response may take __up to 72 hours__ depending on the time of the semester.

 ### Food and Drink in Class
 Sorry, they are not permitted.